-If this is not the case, the imbalance caused by stomach muscles being stronger than back muscles will cause back pain due to un-even pressure onto structures of the spine.
-Core stability best trained with static exercise (like in Pilates) because this trains your deep postural musculature.
+If this is not the case, the imbalance caused by stomach muscles being stronger than back muscles can cause back pain due to un-even pressure onto structures of the spine.
+Core stability best trained with static exercise (like in Pilates) because this trains your deep postural musculature better.

-Below are core stability exercises which are done first thing in the morning and before you go to bed.
+Below are core stability exercises which work best, when done first thing in the morning and before you go to bed.

 You can even do it on your bed, it will be harder to keep balance, therefore more efficient.